perrutquist/Structured.jl/README.md

 It also contains a few convenience functions to enable the use of these schemas together with the [OpenAI.jl](https://github.com/JuliaML/OpenAI.jl) package, making it possible to extract replies from the Large Language Model in the form of a specific Julia type, rather than text or JSON.

-## Type names and docstrings matter!

 The Large Language Model (LLM) will see the names of the user created `struct` types that are used, as well as their field names, and docstrings.

 Individual fields can have docstrings, if the type itself has one.

-Therefore, it is often best to create entirely new types for use with structured output, rather than using `NamedTuple` or re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.
+It is often best to create entirely new types for use with structured output, rather than using `NamedTuple` or re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.

 ## Supported Types